sul-dlss/lyber-core/README.md

 end
 ```

-By default, the druid will be set to the completed state, but you can optionally have it set to skipped by creating a ReturnState object as shown below
+By default, the druid will be set to the completed state, but you can optionally have it set to skipped by creating a ReturnState object as shown below.
+You can also return custom notes in this way
 ```ruby
 module Robots
   module DorRepo